shamvoke/shamvoke/src/_posts/2026-05-21-meet-kate-my-favourite-text-editor.md

   - Notepad++
 ---

 Finding the perfect text editor is one of those *tiny tech decisions* that somehow matters, and not just for developers.
-Whether you are <u>coding</u>, <u>writing</u>, or just <u>tweaking system configuration</u> files, we constantly bounce between heavy, **bloated apps** that consume RAM for a living, and barebones **terminal editors** that require a PhD in keyboard shortcuts just to exit (hi Vim).
+Whether you are <u>coding</u>, <u>writing</u>, or just <u>tweaking system configuration files</u>, we constantly bounce between heavy, **bloated apps** that consume RAM for a living, and barebones **terminal editors** that require a PhD in keyboard shortcuts just to exit (hi Vim).
 [Kate](https://kate-editor.org/) sits right in the middle, offering the speed of a lightweight editor with the power of a full-blown development environment.

 Now, don't get me wrong, **Visual Studio Code** is still my workhorse for heavy development.
 See, both Kate and VS Code have their own distinct spaces in my workflow, and sometimes, you simply don't need to fire up a massive IDE for a quick task.